odh-labs/predictive-maint/docs/image-detection-1-inference-demo-setup.md

 ### Prerequisite 4 - an OpenShift cluster, a Username and an OpenShift project to work in
-You instrutor will supply these to you in the Web Meeting Chat.
+If you are part of a workshop, your instrutor will supply these to you in the Web Meeting Chat.
 We'll refer to these below as
 ```
 YOUR OPENSHIFT PRODUCER PROJECT
 YOUR OPENSHIFT DASHBOARD PROJECT